zama-ai/concrete/docs/get-started/quick_start.md

 This document covers how to compute on encrypted data homomorphically using the **Concrete** framework.
 We will walk you through a complete example step-by-step.

+{% hint style="success" %} **Zama 5-Question Developer Survey**

+We want to hear from you!
+Take 1 minute to share your thoughts and helping us enhance our documentation and libraries. 👉 Click [here](https://www.zama.ai/developer-surve) to participate. {% endhint %}

 The basic workflow of computation is as follows:
 1. Define the function you want to compute